School Food

 Two youth eating pasta at a school table

-In 2024, school food programs saw significant expansion with the launch of the Nova Scotia School Lunch Program.
+In 2024, school food programs saw significant expansion when the Government of Nova Scotia launched the Nova Scotia School Lunch Program.

-Shortly after, Nova Scotia signed on to the National School Food program, alongside other Canadian provinces and territories.
+Shortly after, Nova Scotia joined the National School Food program alongside other Canadian provinces and territories.
 These investments build on more than a decade of ongoing efforts to support and sustain school food programs in Nova Scotia and beyond.
-They have dramatically reshaped the school food landscape—and we’re proud to be part of this transformation.
+They have reshaped the school food landscape—and we’re proud to be part of this transformation.

 • Coordinate Funding and Partnerships that enhance school food infrastructure and foster deeper connections to the broader local food system.